 At the outset of the sales tax funded program the district had 651 portable classrooms on school campuses.
 One of the announced goals of the sales tax program was the reduction in the number of portables.
 The passage of the Class Size Reduction (CSR) amendment created a continued challenge for classroom space for the district.
-During SY2010-11, the district reported 577 portables were in use as classrooms.
+During SY 2011-12, the district reported 534 portables were in use as classrooms.
 (See Classroom Portables Actual and Projected - Page 24).
 A survey of portables is conducted each year for the purpose of reporting on their utilization and condition.
-It is the goal of the district to reduce the number of portables to approximately 400 by SY2012-13; however, in preparing for SY2011-12 and the second year of class size being measured at the classroom level, district staff is unsure of its ability to reach the original goal.
+District staff's goal for SY 2012-13 was to reduce the number of portables to approximately 400 with no leased portables.
+At this time it appears that most leased portables, with the exception of 10 have been returned and that SY 2012-13 opened with 478 portables.